 The developers of Icegram describe their product with the tagline ‘grow your subscriber list, In addition, engage and convert visitors, decrease bounce rate’.

 To be honest, I wouldn’t categorize it as a completely free plugin, though.
 Since the free version doesn’t offer triggers such as time delay, or common lead generators such as header action bars.
 Toast notifications (such as the ones you get on an Android phone) and slide-in messages.

 One of the most interesting features in Plugmatter’s Opt-in Feature Box plugin is its capability to target specific user groups.
 For example, you can create custom popups for individual pages that line up with your content.
 You can also assign a different popup for returning visitors to your site.

 The free version of the plugin enables you to turn off the popup for already subs-users.
 Which is a pretty neat feature for a free plugin.

 With the premium version of the plugin.
 So, you can also visually customize its look and feel to uphold your brand’s identity.
 Apart from this, it also supports A/B testing and Google Event Tracking for all your hardcore data buffs out there!

 WordPress PopUp — Popover Maker (Free)

 Starting off with email marketing is a good step toward your overall marketing goals.
 However, it’s important to have a content marketing plan (i.e. a solid strategy in place) before you take the plunge.
 To get started, ask yourself questions such as: How often do I send emails?
 What will I be promoting in my emails?
 Should I consider a drip-email strategy?
-Let us know in the comments! and also feel free to share your favourite newsletter WordPress plugins.
+Let us know in the comments! and also feel free to share your favorite newsletter WordPress plugins.